2026 Tax Year · Canadian Realtors

 February 28, 2026 · T4A slips issued by brokerage

-Your brokerage must issue your T4A (for 2025 commissions paid) and file with CRA by this date.
-The T4A shows gross commission — your brokerage split is reported separately on your T2125.
+CRA requires the brokerage to issue the T4A (for 2025 commissions paid) and file it by this date.
+The T4A shows gross commission — the brokerage split is reported separately on the T2125.

 March 2, 2026 · RRSP contribution deadline (for 2025 tax year)